cacochen/Dateweb/README.md

 # Date Web
-This is a Dating website project in MEAN stack.
+This is a Movie review website project in MEAN stack.
-Every user can make own profile and search others by location, hobbies thump up means I think it's a good person but he/she is not right for you.
-5 thump ups can make u become a good guy/gal.
-10 for great.

-Tips:
-every time of login, website will recommend three candidates.
+user can modify movies' partial attribute and add review and rating them in three options :
+1. I would like to watch it again
+2. One time watching is enough for me
+3. Regret watching it

+Mongoose build CRUD operations in RESTful API
+Total of rating states is less than 60, the movie will get a rotten movie mark.